 Plant Food & Fertilizer: Same or Different?
 (Plus Feeding Guide)

-When it comes to enhancing the growth of your plants and flowers during the summer season, the options are abundant.
-Along with a wide range of fertilizers for indoor and outdoor plants, you may also encounter products labeled as “plant food” – but what sets them apart?
+If you desire to enhance the growth of your plants and flowers during the summertime, there are numerous choices at your disposal.
+Along with a range of fertilizers for both indoor and outdoor plants, you may encounter products labeled as “plant food” – but what sets them apart?

 Fertilizer enriches the soil with vital macro and micronutrients to aid plant development, whilst commercial plant food has a much lower concentration of nutrients.
 In its true sense plant food is created during photosynthesis when soil nutrients are combined with atmospherical elements.